akikoo/Fluid-Grid/README.md

 a new grid in LESS CSS, do the following:

-1. Uncomment and override the default values of @columns and @gutter variables in styles.less and styles-ie.less, to suit you needs.
+1. Uncomment and override the default values of @columns and @gutter variables in styles.less and styles-ie.less, to suit your needs.
 2. Adapt your grid classes in /less/cols.less and call the .columns(@num) and .nestedcolumns(children, parent) mixins.
 The reason for having a separate cols.less file is that this way we can reuse the same column styles for oldIE